akowalsk/git-workflow-example/README.md

 ## GitHub Setup

-On GitHub, fork the example repository (https://github.com/trainML/git-workflow-example) using the Fork button in the upper right.
+On GitHub, fork the example repository (https://github.com/trainML/git-workflow-example) using the `Fork` button in the upper right.
 Once the fork is complete, navigate to the `Settings` tab of the new repository, and click `Secrets`.
 Create two new repository secrets (through the `New Repository Secret` button in the upper right) called `TRAINML_USER` and `TRAINML_KEY`.
 Set their values to the `user` and `key` properties of a `credentials.json` file of a [trainML API key](https://docs.trainml.ai/reference/cli-sdk#authentication) for your trainML account.

 Go to the `Actions` tab of your repository and click the button to enable workflows.

 ## Executing the Workflow

-To activate the workflow, make a minor change to the README.md file and commit your changed to the `master` branch.
+To activate the workflow, make a minor change to the `README.md` file and commit your changes to the `master` branch.
 On the `Actions` tab, you will see a new workflow run.
 When the workflow run completes, expand the `Create Training Job` step to see the log output from the training job creation.

 Navigate to the [trainML Training Job Dashboard](https://app.trainml.ai/jobs/training).
 You will see a new job called `Git Automated Training - <commit hash>`.
 Click the `View` button to observe the training progress.

 When the training job finishes, navigate to the [trainML Models Dashboard](https://app.trainml.ai/models).
 Here you will see the saved model with both the code and the training artifacts from the specific commit that originally initiated the workflow.
-This model can now be used for subsequent [inference jobs](https://docs.trainml.ai/getting-started/running-inference/), or examined with a [notebook jobs](https://docs.trainml.ai/getting-started/running-notebook/).
+This model can now be used for subsequent [inference jobs](https://docs.trainml.ai/getting-started/running-inference/), or examined with a [notebook](https://docs.trainml.ai/getting-started/running-notebook/).

 ## Understanding the process

 The `.github/workflows` and `scripts` folder contain the files that facilitate this process.
 The rest of the repository represents the model code itself.
 The `.github/workflows` folder contains the yml files that define the GitHub workflows and the `scripts` folder includes the files that are ran by the steps in the workflow.
-These files are what use the [trainML SDK](https://github.com/trainML/trainml-cli) to provision resources on the trainML platform.
+The `scripts` files are what use the [trainML SDK](https://github.com/trainML/trainml-cli) to provision resources on the trainML platform.

 ### run-model-training.yml